kmarkus/microblx/doc/tutorial.md

 ```

 ### Property configuration
-Now we have the more tedious and error-prone part, that is the configuration. depending by the type of the property, it might be necessary to allocate memory with the function `ubx_data_resize`, that takes as argument the data pointer, and the new length.
+Now we have the more tedious part, that is the configuration.  it is necessary to allocate memory with the function `ubx_data_resize`, that takes as argument the data pointer, and the new length.
 #### String property:
 ```c
 d = ubx_config_get_data(webif, "port");